 Types of Reverse Mortgages

-Federally insured reverse mortgages known as Home Equity Conversion Mortgage (HECMs) are insured by the Federal Department of Housing and Urban Development (HUD), offered by the Federal Housing Administration (FHA) and provide consumers with increased protections.
+Federally insured reverse mortgages, known as Home Equity Conversion Mortgage (HECMs), are insured by the Federal Department of Housing and Urban Development (HUD), offered by the Federal Housing Administration (FHA) and provide consumers with increased protections.
 As long as the borrower complies, all HECM contract terms will remain in effect.
 As a result, the borrower will be completely protected if the property value declines or the lender goes bankrupt.
-For the year 2013, HECM loans cannot be more than $625,500.
+For the year 2020, HECM loans cannot be more than $765,600.

 Loan Proceeds and Service Fees

-HECM borrowers may choose whether to receive the loan as a single lump sum of cash, monthly cash advances, or a set credit line.
+In reverse mortgages, the borrower gets the maximum claim amount through a line of credit, lump sum, periodic/term payments, or a combination of two options.
 With a set credit line, the borrower who withdraws less than the approved loan amount may treat the remaining portion as an interest-bearing savings account being held by the HECM lender.

 The Pros and Cons of a Reverse Mortgage Loan

 According to the Consumers Union study, “Examining Faulty Foundations in Today’s Reverse Mortgages,” reverse mortgages should be considered suitable only when a senior has no other viable options.
-For a copy of the study (www.consumersunion.org/pdf/reverse-mortgage-report-2010.pdf)
+For a copy: (https://advocacy.consumerreports.org/wp-content/uploads/2013/02/reverse-mortgage-report-2010.pdf)